-Join Richard Harrington for an in-depth discussion in this video Setting up the surface, part of Getting Started with Stop Motion Animation.
+Join Richard Harrington for an in-depth discussion in this video Setting up the surface, part of Learning Stop Motion Animation.

 …Your stop-motion animation is going to need an environment to occur in.…Now, you might use something practical, like the…sandbox in the backyard, or maybe a terrarium.…But, for purposes of today, I've created a nice, simple environment.…Now, I recommend you go with a flat…color, or something soft, like white or light grey.…In this particular case, I want to walk you through what I…do to make sure that the shooting environment is ready to use.…Now, first up, I try to remove all the distracting…elements out of the way and just look at the surface.…